-Jennifer Loeffler-Cobia brings over 20 years of experience working in criminal justice and community settings and is well versed in evidence-based practices to translate research into actionable outcomes of reducing recidivism, violence, and substance abuse.
-She has expertise building organizational capacity to support evidence-based practice and advancing system change through improving multi-sector collaboration.
-She has been instrumental in evidence-based justice system reform in numerous states such as Utah, Pennsylvania, Arizona, Oregon, and Virginia.
+Jennifer Loeffler-Cobia brings over 20 years of experience working in justice, substance mis-use, public health, and community settings and is well versed in multi-sector, evidence-based practices to translate research into actionable outcomes of reducing recidivism, violence, and substance abuse.
+She has expertise building organizational capacity to select and implement evidence-based practices and to advance system change through multi-sector evaluation, training, and collaboration.
+She has been instrumental in evidence-based justice system reform in Utah, Tennessee, Massachusetts, California, Pennsylvania, Arizona, Oregon, and Virginia.
 She is a senior researcher for AIR and is responsible for directing state and national level projects that assist providers, organizational leaders, and state officials bridge the gap between research and practice.

 Loeffler-Cobia is currently the project director for the National Reentry Resource Center funded by the Bureau of Justice Assistance and leading the reentry evidence-based practice implementation for the center, leading the data collection for the Research on Lowering Violence in Communities and Schools (ReSOLV) multi-year study funded by the National Institute of Justice, and a subject matter expert for the Pay for Success Criminal Justice Permanent Supportive Housing Demonstration Project in Prince Georges County, MD funded by the Bureau of Justice Assistance and the Center for Addiction Research and Effective Solutions at AIR.